Congress Certifies Biden Victory; Trump Pledges 'Orderly Transition' On Jan. 20

 How the chaos unfolded

 The process to affirm President-elect Biden's victory began in the early afternoon.
-The typically ceremonial affair, an affirmation of the democratic process, was expected to be a bitter-hours long endeavor because of objections planned by President Trump's congressional allies, despite the fact that they were certain to be met with bipartisan defeat.
+The typically ceremonial affair, an affirmation of the democratic process, was expected to be a bitter, hours-long endeavor because of objections planned by Trump's congressional allies, despite the fact that they were certain to be met with bipartisan defeat.

 Lawmakers were evacuated from the building as the violent, chaotic scene played out, prompting a citywide curfew.
 One woman was killed by a Capitol Police officer in the Capitol.
 Wednesday night, D.C. police said three other people died from medical emergencies in the surrounding area.